Literature Is Entertainment or It Is Nothing

 Neddal Ayad: Is there something tangible about a writer’s style that holds your interest or is more of an instinctual thing?

 Thomas Ligotti: Style in literature is incredibly misunderstood.
 Most people think of it at the level of pure language and view the poles of literary style as ranging from the dry, impersonal narratives of popular novelists to the juicy, lyrical style of experimental and “artistic” writers like Nabokov, Lovecraft, Bruno Schulz, and so on.
 I’m really interested in style exclusively as an expression of a peculiar kind of consciousness as opposed to the mere gaudy use of language.
-I mean, Ronald Firbank and James Branch Cabell wrote with tons of what people usually consider style—with verbal flourishes and curlicues all over the place—but I don’t care about their works because I don’t share their rather whimsical, even if sometimes cynical, view of the world.
+I mean, Ronald Firbank and James Branch Cabell wrote with tons of what people usually consider style — with verbal flourishes and curlicues all over the place — but I don’t care about their works because I don’t share their rather whimsical, even if sometimes cynical, view of the world.
 Style is the intersection between an author’s choice of subject matter and what he does with that subject manner.
 This is what reflects a writer’s consciousness and therefore his style.
-For example, compare two examples of novels of possession—The Exorcist and The Case of Charles Dexter Ward.
+For example, compare two examples of novels of possession — The Exorcist affiliate link and The Case of Charles Dexter Ward affiliate link.
 In the world of Blatty’s novel, certain characters are set up for doom and others for salvation.
 In the end, good wins the battle over evil.
 The two priests die good deaths while trying to save Regan’s soul, so that’s okay.
 The film director who is murdered by the demonically possessed Regan is a not a terribly sympathetic character, so it really doesn’t matter what happens to him.
 He serves the function of a killable character that won’t upset the reader too much.
 This is the sort of style that readers prefer.
 After some scary things happen, they want to be reassured that ultimately everything is all right with human life.

 In Lovecraft’s autobiographical novel, the whole universe is in the hands of forces that are indifferent to human life, just as it is in the real world.
 Good and evil have no objective reality, just as it is in the real world.
 And the idea of human beings as creatures with souls, whatever those are, is ludicrous.
 Everyone, especially the hapless protagonist of the book, exists in the shadow of a world that is pure nightmare through and through.